nock/nock/README.md

                 .reply(200, 'user');
 ```

-Note that `scope.filteringPath` is not cummulative: it should only be used once per scope.
+Note that `scope.filteringPath` is not cumulative: it should only be used once per scope.

 ## Request Body filtering